PLTools/OCanren/README.md

 ## Building and running samples

 To build samples type `dune build samples` (or `make samples`).
 To build the single sample type `dune build samples/prog.exe` where `prog` is the name of the sample.
 Samples can be run via `dune exec samples/prog.exe` (e.g. `dune exec samples/tree.exe`).

 Also, the output of the sample can be compared to the expected one (and promoted) by the script `./test.sh` (e.g. `./test.sh tree` will run the sample `tree.exe` and compare its output against `samples/orig/tree.orig`).

+## Building documentation

+Starting from version 8 Camlp5 requries extra library `pa_ppx.doc` to build documentation.
+To get it you need

+* install this library: `opam install pa_ppx`
+* add `-package pa_ppx.dock` in two places in the file `/camlp5/dune`.
+Without it all the documentation in files, preprocessed by camlp5 will be omitted.
+* run `dune build @doc`
+* open `_build/default/_doc/_html/index.html`

 # More info